sina38030/final_bahamm/ORDER_CONSOLIDATION_IMPLEMENTATION.md

 ## Overview

-This implementation allows group buy orders to be consolidated in the admin panel when both the leader and invited users enable the consolidation toggle during checkout.
+This implementation allows group buy orders to be consolidated in the admin panel when both the leader and  users enable the consolidation toggle during checkout.

 ## How It Works

 ### Frontend (Toggle Implementation)
 1. **Leader Experience**: The leader can enable the consolidation toggle during checkout
-2. **Invited User Experience**: Invited users only see the toggle if the leader enabled it
+2. ** User Experience**:  users only see the toggle if the leader enabled it
 3. **Toggle State**: The `greenToggle` state is passed as `allow_consolidation` to the backend

 ### Backend Changes

 #### 1. Payment Service (`backend/app/services/payment_service.py`)
 - Added `ship_to_leader_address` parameter to `create_payment_order` method
-- Sets `ship_to_leader_address = True` when invited users enable consolidation
+- Sets `ship_to_leader_address = True` when  users enable consolidation

 #### 2. Payment Routes (`backend/app/routes/payment.py`)
 - Modified payment routes to determine `ship_to_leader_address` based on:
-  - User has `invite_code` (is invited user)
+  - User has `invite_code` (is  user)
   - User enables `allow_consolidation` toggle
 - Logic: `ship_to_leader = invite_code && allow_consolidation`

 #### 3. Admin Routes (`backend/app/routes/admin_routes.py`)
 - **Orders List**: Consolidates orders when:
   - Group has `allow_consolidation = True` (leader enabled toggle)
-  - Members have `ship_to_leader_address = True` (invited users enabled toggle)
+  - Members have `ship_to_leader_address = True` ( users enabled toggle)
 - **Order Details**: Returns consolidated view with separate participant sections

 ### Admin Panel Changes